 “Well, I guess it was something I came up with myself… Since the besshu were going to go this way, and also that way, naturally I changed the net to compensate.”

-“Usually, no one would think twice and just trawl with a typical two-arm tunnel net, yeah?”
+“Usually, no one would think twice about it and just trawl with a typical two-arm tunnel net, yeah?”

 “Yeah, haha...”

-Rubal’s blue eyes blinked in astonishment, and while he didn’t mean badly, Terra could only muster a bitter smile in response.
+Rubal’s blue eyes blinked in astonishment.
+While he didn’t mean badly by it, Terra could only muster a bitter smile in response.

 It was up to Mora to save the situation.
 “Not thinking is... difficult for this girl.
-There’s no reason for it.
-All we can say is that she’s just that sort of girl.
-It’s like how not everyone can throw nets just because they’re women.”
+There's no reason why she's like this, all you can say is she's just that kind of girl.
+It’s like how not everyone can cast a net just because they’re a woman.”

 “That so, Terra?”
 Rubal asked Terra, who nodded.